equinix-labs/otel-init-go/README.md

 # otel-init-go

-[ THIS IS A WORK-IN-PROGRESS AND NOT EVEN EXPERIMENTAL YET ]

 OpenTelemetry plumbing initializer for Go that only supports OTLP/gRPC and aims for a small code footprint and gets its configuration from environment variables exclusively.
 The intent is to be able to drop this into existing codebases with minimal code churn.

 TODO:
-- [ ] bootstrap egressing traces to a collector
+- [x] bootstrap egressing traces to a collector
-- [ ] figure out how to test envvar mixes (maybe work on test server to help with this)
+- [ ] figure out how to test envvar mixes (otel-cli server json)
 - [ ] metrics support?
 - [ ] logs support?